nustackdev/nustack.dev/layer1_kv.md

 # Traditional KV: all strings, easy to make mistakes
 db["user:alice:age"] = "30"  # Should be int?

-# TKV: tuples preserve types
+# KV: tuples preserve types
 db[("users", "alice", "age")] = 30  # Clear
 ```

-## What TKV Storage Does NOT Do
+## What KV Storage Does NOT Do

 ### No Hierarchy